Why we love it

 Any flight or any hotel before/after the liveaboard

-- At the heart of the Coral Triangle, Raja Ampat is one of the most biodiverse underwater ecosystem of our planet!
+- At the heart of the Coral Triangle, Raja Ampat is one of the most biodiverse underwater ecosystems of our planet!

 - 1427 reef fish, over 600 coral species, 75% of the world’s coral species with vivid colors